Azure/azure-cli-extensions/src/quantum/README.rst

 To learn more about azure quantum, visit: https://azure.microsoft.com/en-us/services/quantum/

-To learn more about quantum computing and Microsoft's Quantum Development Kit visit: https://docs.microsoft.com/quantum/
+To learn more about quantum computing and Microsoft's Quantum Development Kit, visit: https://docs.microsoft.com/quantum/